 Symptoms of disc prolapse (slipped discs)

-There are a few common symptoms of disc prolapses which are key to watch out for if you think you may be suffering from a disc prolapse or a slipped disc:
+There are a few common symptoms of disc prolapses that are key to watch out for if you think you may be suffering from disc prolapse or a slipped disc:

 - low back pain